dmberezovskyii/playwrite-pytest-framework/README.md

     --slow-mo: Slow down operations by the specified milliseconds (default: 0)

 ## Environments
 We utilize Dynaconf for settings management.
 Dynaconf is a powerful and flexible tool that supports multiple file formats (TOML, YAML, JSON, INI, and Python).
-It allows for easy management of multi-environment configurations and supports environment variables to override existing settings, including support for .env files.
+It allows for easy management of multi-environment configurations and supports environment variables to override existing settings, including support for .env files:

-   --The settings are defined in the config.py file.
+- the settings are defined in the config.py file.
-   --To switch between environments, set the variable ENV_FOR_PW in your .env file.
+- to switch between environments, set the variable ENV_FOR_PW in your .env file.
 For example, to use the development environment, set:
    ```
       ENV_FOR_PW=dev
    ```
-   --Provided three possible environments:
+- provided three possible environments:

   - **`dev.yaml`**: Configuration for the development environment.
   - **`prod.yaml`**: Configuration for the production environment.
   - **`settings.yaml`**: Default configuration if `ENV_FOR_PW=dev` is not specified.